kennethn/kennethn.github.io/thoughts-on-ai.md

 **Billionaires should not exist.** When you make your first dollar over $100M you receive a certificate that says "Congratulations, You Won Capitalism!" and the government takes 90% of every dollar you earn henceforth, progressing to 99% of every dollar earned over $300M, and 100% of every dollar over $500M.
 That’s way more money than any human ever needs.
 The alternative is a guillotine, so I predict the billionaires will choose wisely.

-## What are LLMs and are they useful?
+## What are LLMs and are they at all useful?

 **LLMs are glorified auto-complete machines.** This is a bit of an oversimplification, but that is pretty much what they are.
 They are trained to string together words that produce outputs that closely match the outputs that a human most expected from an input.
 They are not “thinking,” they are pattern-matching.